jamin3000/Media-buying-with-docplex/README.md

 The task of the media planner is to maximize their given budget ($30,000) and allocate it efficiently across the two publications.

-This notebook shows how to use the docplex solver for the purpose of maximizing budget given a set of constraints for media planning
+This notebook shows how to use the docplex solver for the purpose of maximizing budget given a set of constraints for media planning.

+To learn more about optimizing media budgets when selecting publishers, message me at jamin@campaignr.biz